otorreno/hpc-excelerate/README.md

 This course has a broad technical scope and hence programming skills are required.
 Experience in the command-line, writing and compiling C code would make the course easier to follow.

 # Acknoledgements
 Part of the materials of this course are based on HPC lectures from the University of Malaga.
-We would like to thank Pedro Fernandes the organiser of the Bioinformatics training program at [Instituto Gulbenkian de Ciência](http://gtpb.igc.gulbenkian.pt/bicourses/index.html) for his collaboration as training advisor.
+We would like to thank Pedro Fernandes the organiser of the Bioinformatics training program at [Instituto Gulbenkian de Ciência](http://gtpb.igc.gulbenkian.pt/bicourses/index.html) for his collaboration as training advisor, and Brane Leskosek and Jan Jona Javorsek for his collaboration as HPC resources providers and training advisors as well.